 Our focus includes the alignment of our exhibitions and programming with the contemporary and interdisciplinary teaching missions of the NMSU Department of Art faculty, graduates students, and undergraduates and the whole of New Mexico State University.
 We curate original exhibitions; and steward over 4,200 works in the university’s permanent collection.
 Our collection includes the country’s largest collection of Mexican retablos (devotional paintings on tin) as well as contemporary and modern photographs, paintings, prints and graphics, book art, and small scale sculpture and metals.
 The Gallery provides curatorial and exhibition management experiences for graduate and undergraduate students.

-In addition to an ambitious exhibitions program, the University Art Gallery events include public lectures, gallery talks, workshops, films, outreach activities, videos and symposia.
+In addition to an ambitious exhibitions program, the University Art Museum events include public lectures, gallery talks, workshops, films, outreach activities, videos and symposia.
 Occasional publications enhance the exhibitions and permanent collection.

 Tours for NMSU classes, public, private and parochial schools and community groups are available upon request; reservations are required.